sparkapi/SparkAndroid/README.md

 Once an Android SDK is [downloaded](http://developer.android.com/sdk/installing/adding-packages.html) to your development machine using the Android SDK tool, it must be deployed to your local maven repository using the [maven-android-sdk-deployer](https://github.com/mosabua/maven-android-sdk-deployer) and command `mvn install -P 4.0.3`.
 The pom.xml is currently set to use the 4.0 SDK (Version 14) but more recent versions can also be used.

+If you want to run on a virtual device, create an Android Virtual Device (AVD) using the `android avd` [tool](http://developer.android.com/tools/devices/index.html).

 Get a handle to a `SparkAPI` object via the `getInstance()` singleton static method.
 If the instance has not been created, `SparkAPI` will be instantiated and returned with your configuration.

 ## Command Line Interface

+The `pom.xml` file contains the maven configuration.
+You must set the sdk path to the location of your local Android SDKs.
+If you want to run on an android device, make sure the `<device>usb</device>` tag is present.
+Otherwise, to run on the AVD, use the `<device>emulator</device>` tag.

 To compile, install, and run on an Android device, use the target `mvn clean install android:deploy android:run`.

 To compile just the SparkAPI.jar without Android dependencies, use the target `mvn clean compile jar:jar`.